 - Contact a Camp Lejeune Water Contamination Lawyer Today

-There is sufficient evidence Marine Corps Base Camp Lejeune water was full of volatile organic compounds that are considered carcinogens (cancer causing substance).
-Camp Lejeune veterans and their families were exposed to a wide array of toxic substances in the contaminated drinking water.
+There is sufficient evidence the Marine Corps Base Camp Lejeune water was full of volatile organic compounds that are considered carcinogens (cancer-causing substances).
+Camp Lejeune veterans, their families, and civilians who worked on the base were exposed to a wide array of toxic substances in the contaminated water they drank and used for cleaning.

-If you are experiencing symptoms due to toxic substances found in Camp Lejeune water, contact an attorney to start your Camp Lejeune water contamination lawsuit today.
-The toxic water at Camp Lejeune have caused a wide array of diseases and illnesses and we want to pursue compensation for serious medical conditions that could have been avoided if our government had taken action.
+If you are experiencing symptoms due to toxic substances found in Camp Lejeune water, contact an attorney to learn more about the Camp Lejeune water contamination lawsuit today.
+The toxic water at Camp Lejeune has caused a wide array of diseases and illnesses, and we are prepared to pursue compensation for serious medical conditions that could have been avoided if our government had taken action to protect our service members.

 Camp Lejeune has been around since the 1940s, and the water contamination issue began soon after the base opened.
 Multiple treatment plants provided residents with drinking water.
-Two treatment plants had a significant level of solvents.
+Two treatment plants had a significant level of solvents present in the water.
 These industrial solvents are toxic chemicals that can degrade the body's immune system.

 Other contaminants and known toxic substances made their way into the area's drinking water from multiple sources.
 For instance, chemical spills and storage tank leaks would occur.
 The amount of solvent in the water greatly exceeded the Environmental Protection Agency's maximum limit.
-Camp Lejeune residents were blissfully unaware of the gross degree of cancer causing water contamination they were routinely exposed to.
-Sadly, contaminated water supplies was the rule, not the exception.
+Camp Lejeune residents were blissfully unaware of the gross degree of cancer-causing water contamination they were routinely exposed to.
+Sadly, contaminated water supplies were the rule, not the exception.

 However, the Marine Corps would not discover how much hazardous material was in the wells until 1982.
 Decades prior, people routinely used the water every day.
 As a consequence, they unknowingly exposed themselves to dangerous chemicals.